 - Curriculum customized to meet the specific skills and needs of defense industry

 - Student placement aligned with employment opportunities in defense industry

 The FY21 pilot project is training two cohorts of students, beginning in June and November 2021, in CNC machining, welding, metrology, and additive manufacturing.
-The curriculum is customized to the skills and training needs of the naval shipbuilding and sustainment sector of the DIB.
+The curriculum is customized to the skills and training needs of the naval shipbuilding and sustainment sector of the SIB.
 Training takes place in Danville, Virginia.